Google CEO Sundar Pichai is now CEO of Alphabet, too

 Pichai has been a Google employee for the past 15 years.
 In 2014 he was placed in charge of all Google products and platforms and became CEO in August 2015 when Page and Brin formed the Alphabet umbrella company.

 It’s not yet clear as a result of the change today if Pichai will seek to keep things as-is or bring ambitious moonshot operations closer to Google.
-And though Brin and Page say Pichai shares their “confidence in the value of the alphabet structure,” it’s also not yet clear whether the shift will result in any changes to corporate structure at Alphabet or Google.
+And though Brin and Page say Pichai shares their “confidence in the value of the Alphabet structure,” it’s also not yet clear whether the shift will result in any changes to corporate structure at Alphabet or Google.